Khadosh/AIeph/README.md

 * **Server-Side Rendering:** Optimized performance with Next.js App Router
 * **Modern Architecture:** Clean separation between server and client components
 * **Responsive Design:** Works seamlessly on desktop and mobile devices
+* **Server Actions for All Mutations:** All create, update, and delete operations for novels and chapters are performed via Next.js Server Actions, ensuring security and consistency.
+* **UI Refresh with router.refresh():** After any mutation, the UI is updated using Next.js `router.refresh()` for a seamless experience.

 ---